 Becoming a thousand insects, devouring her brain.

 He was going to write her off.
-I encouraged pause.
+I encouraged him to pause.

 “I’m not used to toxic people in my life,” he said, “I don’t need them.”